 A balloon sinuplasty is a minimally invasive endoscopic procedure during which a thin balloon catheter is inserted into the nose.
 The balloon is gradually inflated to relieve blockages and widen the sinus pathways.
 The goal of a balloon sinuplasty is to enlarge the opening of the sinuses, reduce blockage and improve sinus drainage.

-What is Balloon Sinus Dilation?
+What Is Balloon Sinus Dilation?

 Balloon Sinus Dilation is another term for balloon sinuplasty.
 The procedure is performed in the office to open sinus passageways that have become blocked and minimize the symptoms of chronic sinusitis.

-What Happens During a Balloon Sinuplasty?
+What Happens During A Santa Monica Balloon Sinuplasty?

 Balloon sinus dilation is performed in the office using local anesthetic and possibly a mild sedative.
 The procedure involves placing a small catheter, or tube, into the nose.
 The tiny tube is progressed to the opening of the sinus cavity.
 A balloon containing saline is held at the end of the catheter.
 Once just inside the opening of the sinuses, the balloon is slowly inflated (dilated).
 This inflation of the balloon increases the size of the passageway up to six times its current size.
 After the nasal passageway has been increased, the balloon is deflated and removed.
 Patients can leave the office and safely drive themselves home.